TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/40 - Matthew/Matthew 18/Matthew 18.8.md

 ---

-And if thy hand or thy foot causeth thee to stumble, cut it off, and cast it from thee: it is good for thee to enter into life maimed or halt, rather than having two hands or two feet to be cast into the eternal fire.
+If your hand or your foot causes you to stumble, cut it off, and cast it from you.
+It is better for you to enter into life maimed or crippled, rather than having two hands or two feet to be cast into the eternal fire.